Dwhite77/CSV-Migration-Project/README.md

 ## Future Project Direction <a name="future"><a/>
-I would like to add in a larger variety of search commands from the running of this file.
-Currently there is only one cammand that can be utilised which is searching for an employee by ID, I would also like to add the functionality to search for them by name
+I would like to add in a larger variety of search commands.
+Currently, there is only one command that can be utilised which is searching for an employee by ID.

 ## License <a name="license"><a/>